lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 thus the higher the initial pitch.
 *Initial*, because you can achieve even more by manipulating the table by increasing/decreasing the **"OFF/O`--`"** time.

+# Workflow changes

+There's multiple differences between normal stock LSDj and overclocked one that you'll need to get used to, especially when transferring your previous songs and using them there.
+Major change in OC version is that whole LSDJ **`TEMPO`** is multiplied by 4.
+That means that your standard 6tick-Groove song tempo 150 will play like it was 600!<br>
+Because tempo is tied to many parameters, you need to adjust your:
+- Grooves;
+- Tables (Placing appropiate **"`G`"** command somewhere inside them so your modulation plays correctly);
+- Commands like D,K,R,W;
+- Instrument Command rate;
+- Wave instrument speeds;

-Because the tempo dictates the actual pitch of the hum, simply multiplying your grooves 4 times may not be satisfactory, so it's best to separate the **`TEMPO = BPM`** workflow.
-Instead, to actually achieve BPM you want (or precisely tell which one you're using) use following formula:
+Because the tempo dictates the actual pitch of the hum, you will find yourself adjusting **`TEMPO`** to achieve desired pitch, so you need to separate the **`TEMPO = BPM`** workflow.
+Instead, to actually achieve BPM you want (or precisely tell which one you're using) use following formula:<br>
-**`BPM = (Tempo x 96)/[4 rows of your groove setting]`** [Note: 96 comes from having default 6 ticks per step groove, times 4 to achieve `ticks per beat`(24), then times 4 to reach actual value that OverClocked LSDj is using (96)] *A good practice* is to make sure your grooves are divisible by two in order to achieve half tempo if desired.
+**`BPM = (Tempo x 96)/[4 rows of your groove setting]`**<br>
+[Note: 96 comes from having default 6 ticks per step groove, times 4 to achieve `ticks per beat`(24), then times 4 to reach actual value that OverClocked LSDj is using (96)] *A good practice* is to make sure your grooves are divisible by two in order to achieve half tempo if desired.